-(b) Balasausqandiq project:
+(a) Balasausqandiq project:

-The Balasausqandiq project will be a much larger contributor to the Company's value than the current processing operations and is primarily dependent on long-term vanadium prices.
+The Balasausqandiq project is primarily dependent on long-term vanadium prices.

 The project is also dependent on raising finance to meet projected capital costs (see below) and the successful construction and commissioning of the project's proposed mine processing facilities.
 It is not unusual for new mining projects to experience unforeseen problems, incur unexpected costs and be exposed to delays during construction, commissioning, and initial production, all of which could have a material adverse effect on the Company's operations and financial position.
 The Company has taken steps to mitigate such potential adverse effects by engaging globally recognised engineers and consultants to assist with the development and design of the key elements of the project in addition to the Group's own highly qualified workforce.